How to remove black mold from drywall

 Scrub the affected area: Gently scrub the mold off from the drywall with a soft brush.
 You will notice it coming off easily.

-Dry the area: Since water or humidity caused the problem in the first place it would be wise to not leave the wall wet.
+Dry the area: Since water or humidity caused the problem in the first place, it would be wise not to leave the wall wet.
 Dry the cleaned area off with a towel or cloth.
 You could also let an electrical fan blow onto the area for a few minutes.
 Done!

-Vacuum: As an extra precautionary step vacuum the surrounding areas to get rid of any potential spores.
+Vacuum: As an extra precautionary step, vacuum the surrounding areas to get rid of any potential spores.
 A HEPA filtered vacuum cleaner would be ideal for this task.

 Insert the new section of drywall: Measure the square hole you made and cut a new piece according to the measurement.
-If you like, you could paint the backside of the new piece with antimicrobial paint as an extra safety precaution because nothing is worse than mold that sits behind drywall.
-Insert the new piece into the opening but be sure it fits nice and tight with no openings.
+If you like, you could paint the backside of the new part with antimicrobial paint as an extra safety precaution because nothing is worse than mold that sits behind drywall.
+Insert the new piece into the opening, but be sure it fits nice and tight with no openings.
 Secure it into position with screws to the wood beam behind the wall.

 Indoor humidity: Consider investing in a good dehumidifier system to keep indoor humidity levels in check.
 This won’t only spare your walls from fungal growth but just about everything else too.